njohnsto58/Oracle_kerberos/README.md

 The executer of the UNIX scripts is oracle
 The files sqlnet.ora, dsi.ora are placed in the directory $ORACLE_HOME/network/admin - the scripts enable other directories to be used, but I have not tested this.

+The UNIX machines must be able to find the WinAD with its domain - especially if the FQDN on UNIX is different from the FQDN of the AD Controller e.g.
+AD Controller: tsewin-ad.cmgsol.corp
+UNIX database: dbaas1.subnet1.oraclevcn.com

+Here I simply added tsewin-ad.cmgsol.corp into the /etc/hosts file

 ## Windows AD Server
 1. Update the AD environment file - I think the variables are self explanatory The DB_DOMAIN_REALMS parameter will take multiple domains separated by spaces